-If you are considering implants your mouth must be examined thoroughly and your medical and dental history reviewed.
+If you are considering dental implants Westfield NJ, your mouth must be examined thoroughly and your medical and dental history reviewed.
 If your mouth is not ideal for implants there are ways of improving the outcome, such as bone grafting, which may be recommended.

 What Type Of Anesthesia Is Used?

 The majority of dental implants and bone grafting can be performed in our office under local anesthesia, with or without general anesthesia.

 Do Implants Need Special Care?